-In April 2018, three former physicians from True Health filed a whistleblower lawsuit claiming the company was allowing unqualified people who were not the treating providers to perform obstetric ultrasounds.
+In April 2018, three former physicians from a central Florida obstetrics practice filed a whistleblower lawsuit claiming the company was allowing unqualified people who were not the treating providers to perform obstetric ultrasounds.

 George Chisholm, Anthony Perrin and David Teitelbaum are all Florida licensed physicians.
-For several months in 2015 they worked at True Health practicing in the fields of obstetrics, gynecology and prenatal services.
-[The full name of True Health is Central Florida Family Health Center, Inc. The company operates primarily in central Florida.]
+For several months in 2015 they worked at an Orlando area healthcare company practicing in the fields of obstetrics, gynecology and prenatal services.

 Instead of being read by radiologists or obstetrics specialists, the three doctors say the ultrasounds were both read, and the reports signed, by unqualified providers.
-According to them, True Health, allowed the obstetric ultrasounds to be reviewed and signed by midwives or ultrasound technicians.
+According to them, the practice allowed the obstetric ultrasounds to be reviewed and signed by midwives or ultrasound technicians.

-After learning of the problem, the director of nursing asked one of the doctors to sign the reports.
+After learning of the problem, the director of nursing allegedly asked one of the doctors to sign the reports.
 He refused and said doing so was still illegal.
 According to him, there were at least 50 reports signed by a midwife as a “reading physician.”
-He correctly refused and reminded the clinic that improper ultrasound procedures may violate both Medicaid rules and state law.
+He says that he correctly refused and reminded the clinic that improper ultrasound procedures may violate both Medicaid rules and state law.